UP | HOME

 • other social problems

-• how Apple AirTags have been abused for stalking people, despite being intended to help people keep track of their potentially missing belongings.
+• tracking devices like Apple AirTags have been abused for stalking people, despite originally being intended to help people keep track of their potentially missing belongings.

 • increased carbon emissions that cause environmental problems